leangjia/blender_docs/manual/getting_started/configuration/hardware.rst

 The following subsections describe how an HMD can be set up for usage with the `supported platforms`_.
 If this is not done, Blender will report an error when trying to start a virtual reality session.

+Oculus Rift
+^^^^^^^^^^^

+Oculus only provides prototype OpenXR support.
+To use it, Blender has to be started in a special way, as described below.

+- Download and install the `Oculus Rift software <https://www.oculus.com/setup/>`__.
+- Start Blender by double clicking the ``blender_oculus`` script inside the installation directory.
+  It will open a command-line window with further information.
+- Enable the :doc:`VR Scene Inspection add-on </addons/3d_view/vr_scene_inspection>` in Blender.

+SteamVR
+^^^^^^^

+OpenXR support in SteamVR is a developer preview.
+It requires SteamVR beta features.

+- `Enable SteamVR beta updates <https://www.vive.com/us/support/vive/category_howto/optin-to-steamvr-beta.html>`__.
+- Launch SteamVR.
+It should show a prompt for making SteamVR the default OpenXR runtime.
+Click ``Set as default``.
+- Enable the :doc:`VR Scene Inspection add-on </addons/3d_view/vr_scene_inspection>` in Blender.

 Windows Mixed Reality